Wigan: Other sports

 Wigan Wheelers, a cycling club established in 1919, is based in the town.

 Wigan has staged motorcycle speedway and greyhound racing at two venues.
 The Poolstock Stadium was the home of Wigan Speedway in 1947.
 The team moved to Fleetwood in 1948, although they raced at Poolstock in 1960.
 The Woodhouse Lane Stadium was used briefly in the early 1950s when the team was known as the Panthers.

 Wigan Warlords are an Inline Hockey team.

 Wigan's district badminton league consists of 30 teams across three divisions.

 Wigan Sailing Club operates from the 69 acre Scotman's Flash in Poolstock less than a mile from the centre of the town.

-Wigan is also home of the Snake Pit, one of the world's oldest and most important Catch Wrestling schools, founded by professional wrestler Billy Riley.

 Wigan & District Motor Club, formed in 1973 by motorsports enthusiasts, runs stage rallies at Three Sisters Race Circuit.

 Education

 Wigan and Leigh College, a further education college with over 8,000 total students, has three campuses in Wigan: Parsons Walk Centre, Wigan School for the Arts and the Engineering & Construction Centre of Excellence (Pagefield Centre).
 There is also Wigan UTC, a university technical college, in the town centre.
 In the wider borough, there are two sixth form colleges, St John Rigby College and Winstanley College.
-High schools in the town are the Deanery High School, St. John Fisher Catholic High School, St. Peter's Catholic High School and Rose Bridge Academy (in Ince) with more throughout the borough.
+High schools in the town are the Deanery High School, St. John Fisher Catholic High School, St. Peter's Catholic High School,Hawkley Hall High School and Rose Bridge Academy (in Ince) with more throughout the borough.